Alfresco/docs-alfresco/process-services/latest/using/process/persistence.md

     * **Save specified processes** Allows you to select what input variables to persist in the database.
 Provides higher database performance.
     * **Don’t Save any** All variables used in the process will be deleted from the database.
 Select this option if is not important for your organization to be able to revisit the input variables at a later date.
 Provides maximum database performance.
 This option leaves an initiator that describes when the process started and ended, for example, `45095`, `45094`, `45094`, NULL, `initiator`, `string`, `0`, NULL, NULL, NULL, `2`, NULL, `2022-01-25 13:37:52.373`, `2022-01-25 13:37:52.373`.

-4. If you selected Save Specified Process you are presented with a window with more configuration options.
-Select the **Form Fields** heading and you can select which processes to persist.
-Select the process from the left pane and use the buttons in the middle to configure how it is handled.
+4. If you select the **Form Fields** heading and you can select which processes are to persist in the database.
+Select the process from the left pane and use the buttons in the middle to configure how they are handled.

     ![form button]({% link process-services/images/form-button.png %})

-5. Select **Process Variables** and use the radio buttons on the right to configure if the individual process variables are to persist in the database.
+5. If you select the **Process Variables** heading you can select which process variables are to persist in the database.
+Use the radio buttons on the right to configure how they are handled.
 Click **Save**.

     ![form radio]({% link process-services/images/form-radio.png %})